A Yankee from the West: Reception

 Motion Picture News reviewer Harvey F. Thew gave the film a positive review despite its "hackneyed story," and described the film as "acceptable."

 Louis Reeves Harrison for Moving Picture World gave the film a mostly positive review, as the reviewer found the story "drags" at moments, but praised the acting, saying "Wallace Reid, Signe Auen and Tom Wilson give vitality to their roles every moment they are in evidence on the screen."

 Motography reviewer John C. Garrett gave the film a positive review, despite the reviewer's opinion that Seena Owen "does not have a great opportunity to display her dramatic ability in this picture."

-Variety's review was mixed, as the reviewer found the story's ending to be improbable but acting to be "excellent."
+Varietys review was mixed, as the reviewer found the story's ending to be improbable but acting to be "excellent."
 The writer ended the review with "Other than the fight scene there is little to lift it out of the ranks of the ordinary features which filmize western life."